 If you set up a funeral plan insurance policy to pay for your funeral, tell your family about the arrangements you’ve made.

-Inform them about the name of the funeral director and the funeral home you’ve chosen.
-Make sure your family knows where the paperwork and the insurance policy and the agreement with the funeral home are located.
+Inform them about the name of the funeral director and your chosen funeral home.
+Make sure your family knows where the paperwork, insurance policy, and agreement with the funeral home are located.
 Communicating with your family makes it easier for them to handle your funeral arrangements when you pass away.

 If you take out a funeral plan, you should receive written confirmation of your coverage.
 Keep this in a safe place with your other necessary documents.
-Make sure your family knows your funeral is already paid and inform them about the details.
+Ensure your family knows your funeral is already paid and inform them about the details.

 Is burial insurance worth it?
 Even if you have other traditional insurance to leave behind enough money, you may not want your estate to cover your final expenses.
-Having a burial insurance plan is one of the best ways to ensure your full estate will be available to your family.
+A burial insurance plan is one of the best ways to ensure your full estate will be available to your family.